Back to blog

 • Automation value: estimated analyst, support, or product-ops time saved from triage and reporting.

 For directional business-case planning, teams can use the AI automation ROI calculator to estimate saved hours and payback before scoping a full build.
+Support teams can also compare deflection, escalation, CSAT, and human-review assumptions with the AI customer support automation ROI guide.

 Common Risks and Controls